afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/communication-prompts.md

 # pahse #01

+and now again  use the
+Z- Docuuments-folder\COMMUNICATION\COMMUNICATION_MODULE_IMPLEMENTATION_COMPLETE-VERSION_5.md,Z- Docuuments-folder\COMMUNICATION\COMMUNICATION_MODULE_IMPROVEMENTS_ROADMAP.md and
+Z- Docuuments-folder\COMPLETE-CRUD-IMPLEMENTATION-FINAL-VERSIONE.md to understand the current flow of this project and communication module

 now the channel are created on different categories like (dm,project based ...) , so  the different channel created on these types

 type ChannelType = 'group' | 'department' | 'department-category' | 'multi-category' | 'project' | 'client-support'